-The information that all types of academies, free schools and 16 to 19 colleges should publish on their websites.
+The information that academies, including 16 to 19 colleges and any educational institution that has academy arrangements, should publish on their websites.

-- free schools, including studio schools and university technical colleges (UTCs)
+- academies, including free schools, studio schools and university technical colleges

 - sixth-form colleges

 There are also publishing requirements set out within the Equality Act 2010 and Children and Families Act 2014, with which you must comply.